News — 21 May 2007

 A different kind of escapism is presented by Paul Graham in the very last room: he photographed teenagers in discos, and shows a detached generation that prefers to live by night.
-Eija-Liisa Ahtila and George Condo present people in a state of (mental) oppression, ground down by the jaws of contemporary society.
-Ahtila’s video work The Present, from which the exhibition derives its name, deals with women tormented by obsessions for whom self-forgiveness would be the greatest gift.
+Eija-Liisa Ahtila and George Condo present people in a state of mental oppression, ground down by the jaws of contemporary society.
+Ahtila’s videowork The Present, also the title of the exhibition, deals with women tormented by obsessions for whom self-forgiveness would be the greatest gift.